ARandomManFromTexas/zero-trust-game-portal/FULL_SETUP_GUIDE.md

 > If something breaks, stop and fix it before moving on.
 > Use a strong password bitwarden is recommended but not necesary to store them.
 >
 >if you dont have a Rasberry Pi and want to use another pc or laptop scroll down to the separate pc section written by me so not as nice as the stuff formatted by ai.
+Also highly recommended to read the README first.

 ---